 These practices are designed to improve productivity without compromising quality, and help improve the company’s performance in achieving its objectives.

-The DevOps method responds to the need of companies to have the best possible production lead times, while having a clearer vision of the forecasts.
+The DevOps method meets the need for companies to have the best possible production lead times, while having a clearer vision of the forecasts.

-The improvement of quality is also an essential point, the delivered software is thus more reliable and secure, with the possibility of having rapid and numerous evolutions.
+Improved quality is also a major point, as it makes the delivered software more reliable and secure, while making it possible to have rapid and numerous evolutions.

-Furthermore, speed of execution, application monitoring and quality improvement are all sources of cost reduction for the company.
+Furthermore, the swiftness of execution, the application monitoring and the improvement in quality all result in cost reduction for the company.

-In conclusion, if you wish to start up, in addition to a methodology, DevOps is above all a state of mind and a corporate culture to acquire, which requires the involvement of everyone and the support of your organization before you can reap the benefits.
+In conclusion, if you wish to go for it, DevOps is not only a methodology: it is above all a state of mind and a form of corporate culture to be acquired, which requires the involvement of everyone and the support of your organization before you can reap the benefits.